chaklam-silpasuwanchai/Deploy-ML-Production/README.md

 I haven't go back to reconfigure the github actions.
 Try reconfigure so that everytime we commit, it changes  for us :-).
 Good luck!

+### Part 5: Revisit Github action

+ssh-keygen -t rsa

+Give a tick in “Allow write access ”.
+We need this so that we do not need to give GitHub username and password every time we pull from EC2 instance .
+Now clone the repository using SSH .

 ### References:

 - https://github.com/Kludex/fastapi-prometheus-grafana